 FSDK_GetFaceTemplate Function

-This function is used to extract a template from a facial image.
-The function first detects a face, then detects its eye centers and extracts the template.
 If there is more than one face in the image, the template is extracted for the face with the most clearly visible details.
 If there is no clearly visible face, the function returns an error code.
 To set the threshold determining the accepted quality for faces, use the FSDK_SetFaceDetectionThreshold function.

 If the face position or its features or eye centers are known, it is more efficient to use the FSDK_GetFaceTemplateInRegion or FSDK_GetFaceTemplateUsingEyes functions.
 To extract the template for a specific face, use the FSDK_GetFaceTemplateInRegion function.